top1944/duckuments/docs/17_setup/0_0_buying_parts.md

 # Acquiring the parts for the Duckiebot

 The trip begins with acquiring the parts.
-Here, we provide a link to all bits and pieces that are needed to build a Duckiebot and the Duckietowns.
+Here, we provide a link to all bits and pieces that are needed to build a Duckiebot.

 In general, keep in mind that:

 - The links might expire, or the prices might vary.
-- In general, substitutions are OK for the mechanical components, and not OK for all the rest.
+- In general, substitutions are OK for the mechanical components, and not OK for all the electronics, unless you are OK in writing some software.

+## Duckiebot configurations

+Assigned: Shiying, Jacopo to maintain this.

+Configuration `D17-0`: Only camera and motors.

+Configuration `D17-0+w`: Previous one + an additional WiFi card (Edimax).

+Configuration `D17-1`: LED lights and bumpers

 ## Bill of materials